 • Performing technical aspects of work (80%) within team area of responsibility while prioritizing time (20%) to allow for:

-• Facilitating, implementing, monitoring, and appropriately reacting to quality assurance mechanisms.
-(JACHO)
+§ Facilitating, implementing, monitoring, and appropriately reacting to quality assurance mechanisms.

-• Conducting registration audits and sharing results with representatives and department leadership; works with representatives to improve performance as necessary.
+§ Conducting data integrity audits and shares results with representatives and department leadership; works with representatives to improve performance as necessary.

-• Participating in and/or assisting with quality management processes.
+§ Participates in and/or assists with quality management processes.

-• Acting as a resource for day-to-day operational questions.
+• Acts as a resource for day-to-day operations questions.

-• Serving as customer service resource for walk-in patients in hospital lobby/patient registration area.
+• Serves as customer service resource for walk-in patients in hospital lobby/patient registration area.

-• Maintaining a thorough understanding of federal and state regulations, payer requirements, and third party financial assistance programs.
+• Maintains a thorough understanding of federal and state regulations, payer requirements, and third party financial assistance programs.

-• Having sufficient understanding of insurance protocols for referrals, co-payments, deductibles, allowances, etc., and analyzing information received to determine patients’ out-of-pocket liabilities.
+• Holds sufficient understanding of insurance protocols for referrals, co-payments, deductibles, allowances, etc., and analyzes information received to determine patients’ out-of-pocket liabilities.

-• Training and performing on-boarding of newly hired employees.
+• Trains and performs on-boarding for newly hired employees.

 The position is required to meet goals and productivity standards set by management.
 This includes performing quality assurance controls to ensure the final product produces a clean claim and meeting collection goals.
 This position also performs other duties as assigned by their direct and indirect supervisor / manager / director.

-This position is expected to show through their actions the highest level of professionalism in accordance with Renown’s values of Integrity, Collaboration, Caring, and Excellence.
+This position is responsible to show through their actions the highest level of professionalism in accordance with the Living our Values.
+This includes adhering to dress code requirements and taking initiative to make a genuine difference by optimizing our patient’s healthcare experience.

 This position does not provide patient care.